 The Center for Health Education and Wellness (CHEW) encourages healthy lifestyle choices by providing educational programs, as well as individual advising and referrals.
 Students are encouraged to assess and improve their health in each of the eight dimensions of wellness: spiritual, social, physical, intellectual, occupational, sexual, environmental, and emotional.
-In addition, student leadership and peer education opportunities are available through the Center's Coalition of Peer Educators: ADAPT (Alcohol and Drug Awareness Peer Team), PEACE (Peers Educating on AIDS in a College Environment) and START (Sexual Assault Response Team).
+In addition, student leadership and peer education opportunities are available through the Center's Coalition of Peer Educators: ADAPT (Alcohol and Drug Awareness Peer Team), PEACE (Peers Educating on AIDS/STIs in a College Environment) and START (Sexual Assault Response Team).
 Program offerings are posted on campus and on our webpage (www.scranton.edu/chew) each semester.
-Call the Center for further details.
+Visit or contact the Center for additional infromation.